 Official Plan Land Use Designation Composition of Land Use Designation (% of Land Area with Zone Applied) Characterization of Existing Designation Urban Settlement Area This designation permits a wide range of uses to support growth and development within the urban areas of the municipality including Lindsay, Fenelon Falls, Bobcaygeon, Omemee, and Woodville.
 Total Land Area Subject to Designation 1,075 hectares 49.4% - Residential Zones 28.3% - Agricultural Zones 5.7% - Commercial Zones Less Than 5% - Community Facility, Environmental Protection, Industrial, Institutional, Open Space Zones this designation is suitably zoned.
 There will be a need to confirm the permitted uses in these zones given the Official Plan's direction to limit developments to serve the travelling or vacationing public in lieu of permanent residences.
 While the Urban Settlement Areas are not being considered through this Rural Zoning By-law Review, there are a number of the rural area zoning by-laws which zone parcels of land along the periphery of the Urban Settlement Areas.
 These boundaries will be confirmed through the approval of the Secondary Plans under appeal to the LPAT and consequently implemented through the Rural Zoning By-law.
-The predominant zones within the designation are residential, commercial, and agricultural.
-Waterfront This designation is intended to permit seasonal and limited permanent residential development adjacent to lakes and rivers.
-Total Land Area Subject to Designation 3,895 hectares Designation (% of Land Area with Zone Applied)DesignationDesignation (% of Land Area with Zone Applied)Designationthis designation is suitably zoned.There will be a need to conf the permitted uses in these zones given the Official Plan direction to limit development to serve the travelling or vacationing public in lieu of permanent residences.ttement Area hation permits a e of uses to support d development urban areas of the ty including Lindsay, lils, Bobcaygeon, and Woodville.49.4% - Residential Zones 28.3% - Agricultural Zones 1.5.7% - Commercial Zones Less Than 5% - Community Facility, Environmental Protection, Industrial, Institutional, Open Space ZonesWhile the Urban Settlement Areas are not being conside through this Rural Zoning By-law.th th tarea Subject to on ares77.6% - Residential Zones 1.2.0% - Agricultural Zones 3.7% - Environmental Zones 3.7% - Environmental Zones 3.7% - Environmental Zones 3.7% - Commercial Zones 1.2.0% - Agricultural Zones 3.7% - Environmental Zones 3.7% - Commercial Zones Less Than 1% - Industrial and Open SpaceThe Waterfront designation predominanty zoned for residential uses.
+The predominant zones within the designation are residential, Waterfront This designation is intended to permit seasonal and limited permanent residential development adjacent to lakes and rivers.
+Total Land Area Subject to 77.6% - Residential Zones 12.0% - Agricultural Zones 3.7% - Environmental Zones 3.5% - Commercial Zones Less Than 1% - Industrial and Open Space commercial, and agricultural.
+The Waterfront designation is predominantly zoned for residential uses.
 This is appropriate given that the Official Plan permits single detached and vacation dwellings.
-Other zones with this designation include agricultural, commercial, area conservent and open SpaceThe Waterfront designation predominanty zoned for residential uses.
-This is appropriate given that the Official Plan permits single detached and vacation dwellings.
-Other zones with this designation include agricultural, commercial, appropriate given that the Official Plan permits single detached and vacation dwelli residential uses.
-This is appropriate given that the Official Plan permits single detached and vacation dwellings.
-Other zones within this designation include agricultural, commercial,
+Other zones within this designation include Designation 3,895 hectares agricultural, commercial, community facility, and

-Official Plan Land Use Designation Composition of Land Use Designation (% of Land Area with Zone Applied) Characterization of Existing Designation environmental protection uses.
+Official Plan Land Use Designation Composition of Land Use Designation (% of Land Area with Zone Applied) Characterization of Existing Designation These zones generally the intent of the Officia which permits certain in this designation, suc environmental protection uses.
 These zones generally align with the intent of the Official Plan which permits certain other uses in this designation, such as marinas, conservation uses and parks.
 There are, however, minor instances of industrial zones within the Waterfront designation.
 There is a need to review this zoning for conformity though it is likely the zoning reflects existing uses.